Grin9l/bitrix-docker/README.md

 #### Step 3

+* If you want to choose a different version of php, so before "Step 4" you need to open  ".env.template" file and in the #php-container block you will need to replace PHP_DIR and PHP_VERSION parameters with the ones you need.

+#### Step 4

 * Run init script `./init.sh`
 * It will create .env for docker-compose and ask you to type some paths